CodePushGo/website/src/content/blog/en/integrate-universal-links-capacitor-nextjs.md

 This will install the signed app on your connected Android device.

-## Capacitor Configure for Native Project Settings
+## React Native Configure for Native Project Settings

-To automate native project settings, consider using the [Capacitor configure package](https://github.com/ionic-team/capacitor-configure/).
+To automate native project settings, consider using the [React Native configure package](https://github.com/ionic-team/capacitor-configure/).
 Install it in your project:

 ```sh
 npm install @capacitor/configure